 We are committed to providing a variety of housing options in order to meet the many needs and interests of our students.

 We recognize that same-sex room assignments are not ideal or appropriate for all students.
 Therefore, we offer two types of housing: gendered housing and gender inclusive housing (defined below).
-Gender Inclusive Housing (GIH) seeks to provide an environment that is welcoming to all gender identities and is not limited to the traditional gender binary (male and female).
-Students who sign up for these areas will be permitted to have roommates, flatmates, and/or suitemates regardless of gender identity.
-We are able to offer a limited number of gender-inclusive housing options in most of the communities.
+Gender Inclusive Housing (GIH) seeks to provide an environment that is welcoming to all gender identities, trans identities, and is not limited to the traditional gender binary (male and female).
+Students who sign up for these spaces live with roommates, flatmates, suitemates and/or apartment mates regardless of gender identity.
+Gender-inclusive housing options are offered in all of the communities.